riseup-labs/ureport-r4v/CONTRIBUTING.md

-# Contributing to Ureport-Offline
+# Contributing to Ureport-R4V

-There are plenty of ways you can help if you are interested in contributing to the "Ureport Offline Application"
+There are plenty of ways you can help if you are interested in contributing to the "Ureport R4V"

-Thank you for helping us make this project great and being a part of the "Ureport Offline" community.
+Thank you for helping us make this project great and being a part of the "Ureport R4V" community.
 Here are a few guidelines that will help you along the way.

 ## Code of Conduct